Ця сторінка також доступна українською.

 Although numbered Grossblatt 416, the map notes the Polish survey maps it references, including the section P51.S39 which covers Rohatyn.
 A label at the top right of the border makes its purpose clear: German Army Map: Not intended for the public!
 Troop edition Nr.1 v.
 II 44.
 The map is an artifact of both the Polish survey sciences and the German wartime occupation.

 This 1944 map is the image presented in an overlay on Bing Maps satellite data from the contemporary town.
+Click on the image below to launch the map in a separate browser window.
 The image is interactive: pan and zoom are available with ordinary mouse controls or gestures, depending on the device, and zoom is also available by the +/- buttons in the upper left of the display.
 The map can be made transparent in 10 steps by sliding the control in the upper right of the image.

-This 1944 topographic map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as an Education Resource.
+This 1944 topographic map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as a History Resource.